getsentry/rfcs/text/0141-linking-traces.md

 ## Out of scope/Non-Goals

 - Querying across linked traces: Given the "linked list" nature of one root span linking back to its previous root span, we accept that obtaining a complete list is an expensive query operation.
 Therefore, we consider use cases that require a complete list of all linked traces out of scope.
 We can address this as a follow-up if technically possible but we're aware that this is likely a sub-optimal data structure for such queries.
 - Linking transactions started during the rendering of statically generated HTML pages and pageload transactions.
 A span link is ideal here because we don't want the hard link of a trace id.
 However, a casual link would still increase context and completeness.
-Wwe might do it but not at this point as it's a follow-up item.
+We might do it but not at this point as it's a follow-up item.
 - Unsampled traces are not linked.
 Errors across unsampled traces are not linked.
 For example, if the first trace was sampled negatively, the next trace will not link to it as this would result in a link to a non-existing trace.

 # Background